Ambitions (album)

 Ambitions is the eighth studio album by Japanese rock band One Ok Rock.
-It was released on January 11, 2017 for the Japanese version album under the Japanese label A-Sketch and on January 13, 2017 for the international version under the American label Fueled by Ramen.
+The Japanese version was released on January 11, 2017 under the Japanese label A-Sketch, while the international version dropped on January 13, 2017 under the American label Fueled by Ramen.

 The song "Always Coming Back" was featured in NTT Docomo's phone commercial series, "Kanjou no Subete / Nakama".
 After signing with Fueled by Ramen on September 11, 2016, they released the lead single "Taking Off" on September 16, 2016 that was used as a theme song for the Japanese movie "Museum", which starred Shun Oguri, and the second single "Bedroom Warfare" on November 18, 2016.
-The song "I was King" was released on December 15, 2016.
+The song "I Was King" was released on December 15, 2016.
 On January 9, 2017, they released their single "We Are".

 Sold in both Limited and Regular editions, the album was available for pre-order on iTunes starting November 18, 2016.
-The Japanese Limited edition album features bonus tracks and a DVD of studio acoustic sessions, while the Ambitions international version CD came with a T-shirt bundle.
+The Japanese limited edition album features bonus tracks and a DVD of studio acoustic sessions, while the Ambitions international version CD came with a T-shirt bundle.